ivanenko777/Covid19StatsApp-readonly/README.md

 .\mvnw spring-boot:run
 ```

-4. You can check by running the following command in a new terminal window
+4. You can check by running the following command in a new terminal window (shown with its output):

 ```powershell
 > curl http://localhost:8080/api/stats/countries